 Arguably the most crucial EU elections in recent history took place under Romania’s watch in May.
 How did the holder of the rotating EU presidency tackle the growing challenge of disinformation, an issue that has already tainted several recent ballots?

 On 9 May, EU leaders gathered in the Transylvanian city of Sibiu to discuss the future of Europe.
 What conclusions did heads of state and government reach in the Romanian hills?
 And what will be the summit's legacy for the EU in the years to come?

 The world of tennis was stunned on 13 July, when Romania’s Simona Halep won the first Wimbledon title for her country.
-But it wasn't Romania's only international success this year - it recently brought the curtain down on its maiden six months at the helm of the EU’s rotating presidency.
+But it wasn't the country's only international success this year - just two weeks earlier, Romania brought the curtain down on its maiden six months at the helm of the EU’s rotating presidency.

 EU leaders want to focus on migration and protection of external borders, or the "integrity of our physical space", over the next five years, according to a draft of the so-called strategic agenda obtained by EURACTIV.
 Economy and climate action rank second and third.

 Frans Timmermans, the Socialists’ leading candidate, has promised a sustainable Europe if he is given the nod to lead the next European Commission.
 But how sustainable are the Dutchman’s green credentials?

 A small group of EU countries is pushing for the European Council to come down hard on climate change at an EU summit in June, EURACTIV.com has learned.
 But chances are slim that it will be a defining moment for the bloc’s environmental credentials.